volunteeringdata/volunteering-open-data-infrastructure/README.md

 ### Questions:
 1. License
-2. Procure a Domain (openvolunteering.org or volunteeringdata.io)
+2. Procure a Domain (volunteeringdata.io)

 We could model it so that an activity has sessions: